Annual Employee of the Year

 The scholarship award is one of The Healthcare Council’s most important initiatives and a wonderful opportunity to recognize deserving young women pursuing a healthcare degree.
 Scholarship recipients are carefully selected by the Omega Logan Silva Scholarship Committee and recognized each year at the Awards Luncheon.

-Congratulations to our previous Dr. Omega Logan Silva Scholarship recipients!
+Congratulations to our 5th Dr. Omega Logan Silva Scholarship recipient, Hannah Hollis!

 Previous recipients: